 Being disabled means my career prospects are limited

 I’ve been in my role for 3 years now and the company have been great about giving me flexible hours and days working from home.

 I do feel like my future career prospects are limited because I’m physically restricted to where I can go to work.
 Right now, I can’t see where the next stage of my career is.
 I can’t commute to nearby cities, such as London or Cambridge, where there's more choice, because I just don’t have the physical energy to do that on top of a day’s work.

-My disability limits my career prospects quite a lot.
+My impairment limits my career prospects quite a lot.
 I’ve accepted that.
 I work for a massive company with so many opportunities, but the easiest way to get a pay rise or promotion is to move externally and get experience in other companies.